uhudo/storyteller/README.md

  - [meta-llama/Meta-Llama-3.1-8B](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct)

 ## Servers
 First, we will present how to run the servers and later we will show how to do initial setup specific for the cloud.
-If not running this in a container create a python virtual environment and provide additional packages specific to your hardware.
+If not running the servers in a container, create a python virtual environment first and provide additional packages specific to your hardware.
 ### Instal requirements
 In folder storyteller/storyteller_servers/ run command:
 ```